matt-o-west/paper-recs-app/README.md

 - Get recommended papers returned to you based on their DOI numbers overlapping.
 The order presented is prioritized by how many times each paper is cited.
 If there aren't 5 papers with common DOI numbers, we use Groq to interface with Meta's LLaMA 4 Scout 17B (Instruct) to get additional papers.
 - Returned papers include links to the paper so that you can easily navigate to the recommended papers.
-- Button to export recommended papers into a Google Doc for easy reference.

 ## Tech Stack